Daniel David (media entrepreneur): International career

 He has had a long professional career, nationally and internationally.
 Throughout his career, Daniel David had a continental projection in the area of Social Communication.
-In 1998, was elected Vice-President of URTNA (African Union of Broadcasting) and he had special appearances in United Nations Forum on TV and Radio – New York; Common Wealth Broadcast Convention – Cape Town; SABA – Southern African Broadcast Association.
+In 1998, was elected vice-president of URTNA (African Union of Broadcasting) and he had special appearances in United Nations Forum on TV and Radio – New York; Common Wealth Broadcast Convention – Cape Town; SABA – Southern African Broadcast Association.

 In September 2009, he was the only Mozambican invited to be a member of the "Clinton Global Inniciative" meeting, the year after his biography appeared in the book "Africa Greatest Entrepreneurs", published by Moky Makura.
 In 2010, he participated of the Gala International Emmy Awards in New York.
 Four years later, in 2014 he was president of the Mozambique-Portugal Chamber of Commerce.

 Implication in the development of Mozambique

 Mozambican Economic and Social Forum - MOZEFO

-In 2014 he launched the Mozambican Economic and Social Forum - MOZEFO, inaugurating a space of intersectoral and inter-generational dialogue that did not exist in the country until then.
+In 2014 he launched the Economic and Social Forum of Mozambique - MOZEFO, inaugurating a space of intersectoral and inter-generational dialogue that did not exist in the country until then.
 The second edition of the Forum was held in 2017.
 The MOZEFO's mission is to contribute to the accelerated, inclusive and sustainable economic growth of Mozambique, bringing together the private sector, public sector and civil society in a debate platform aimed at identifying challenges and proposing solutions for a more humanized growth.